grydholt/getdata-009/CodeBook.md

 mean(): Mean value
 std(): Standard deviation

-(There were more estimated values but these are elided for tidy.txt)
+(There were more estimated values in the original data set but these are elided for tidy.txt)

 ### Variables
-The variables are explained in each of the following subsections
+The variables are explained in each of the following subsections.

 #### Subject